1 (Zara Larsson album)

 1 is the debut studio album by Swedish singer Zara Larsson.
-It was released exclusively in Scandinavian countries on 1 October 2014 by TEN Music Group and Universal Music Group.
+It was released by TEN Music Group in Sweden on 1 October 2014, with a digital release available five days later for Denmark and Norway.
 The album is certified platinum in Sweden and gold in Denmark, for selling 40,000 and 10,000 units in the countries respectively.

-On 30 January 2024, the album was released internationally on all digital platforms.
+On 30 January 2024, the album was given a full release worldwide on all digital services through Epic Records.

 Singles

 "Bad Boys" was released as the lead single on 13 October 2013.
 It reached number 33 in Denmark and number 27 in Sweden.
 "Carry You Home" was released as the second single on 12 May 2014.
 It reached the top five in Sweden, peaking at number three.
 It additionally charted in Czech Republic and Denmark.

 "Rooftop" was released as the third single on 15 September 2014.
 It reached number six in Sweden.
 "Weak Heart" was released as the fourth and final single on 12 January 2015.
 It reached number 53 in Sweden, making it the lowest-charting single from the album.